• Skip to primary navigation

 Hi, I'm Maxine!

-I am a recipe creator & food blogger dedicated to cultivating the cooking experience.
-My goal is to inspire you to cook by incorporating videos (with a comedic twist) to simplify and share my recipes.
+I am a Mexican American recipe creator & food blogger dedicated to cultivating the cooking experience.
+I love Latin recipes and inspiring you to cook them by incorporating videos to simplify and share my recipes.
 My favorite cuisines are Mexican and Italian, which is why I came up with the name Cilantro Parsley!

 You can also find me on Instagram, Pinterest, Facebook & Youtube